tclancy/pelicantpc/README.md

 ## TODO

-- Remove escaped quotes, e.g., http://localhost:8000/rich-get-richer-play-one-act.html
 - Absolute urls may not work until you have a domain or put a temporary shim in
-- Fix domain redirection
+- Fix domain redirection for tomclancy.info
   - [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/)
   - [GitHub](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)
 - Look at history of other project to see edits to posts for static assets (after everything is set)